theRenard/Blog/docs/articles/cocos-creator/shoot-em-up-in-cocos-creator/index.md

 ## ⚠️ Disclaimer

 I will not describe every step as I assume you have a basic knowledge of Cocos Creator engine and you know how to code, if this is not the case I strongly suggest to start reading the [official documentation](https://docs.cocos.com/creator/manual/en/) and come back here once you have a basic grasp of the engine.
 I will instead describe the logic behind the code and how the different pieces work togheter.
-If you want to follow along, you can download the project from [here](https://github.com/theRenard/cocos-creator-laser-defender).
+If you want to follow along, you can download the project from [github](https://github.com/theRenard/cocos-creator-laser-defender).
 The final result is [here](https://tabanella.me/cocos-creator-laser-defender/).
 All assets are from [Kenney](https://kenney.nl/assets)!

 Another thing, I'm not a game developer, I'm a web developer, so I'm sure there are better ways to do this, but this is how I did it.

-## The `Assets`
+## The `Assets` folder

 The assets are organized in a very simple way, there are 9 folders, one for each type of asset.
 Animation is empty because I didn't use any animation, but I left it there for future use.